Omnistic/ZOS-API_Stock-Lens-Matching-With-Reverse/README.md

 From here on, results start to diverge quite a bit, and I will try to discuss why I think it is.

 For this example, running the standard SLM tool gives five EDMUND OPTICS lenses for a best MF value of 0.008729.
 However, running the ZOS-API SLM tool with Reverse = False returns different vendors, the best being 34-6148 from EALING with a MF value of 0.002316.
 This is already lower than the standard tool.
 I don't have an explanation for this, but I have a feeling it could have to do with the definition of EPD for a lens.
+In my case, I used twice the largest clear semi-diameter of the lens to be matched, but proably OpticStudio uses something else.
+The strange thing is that 34-6148 is marked with an EPD = 11.43 in the lens catalog tool, which is well within tolerances.

+If Reverse = True, the ZOS-API tool gives the same results as above because the EALING lens is already in the correct orientation by default.